AbdullahMashia/AbdullahMashia/README.md

 ## Hi there 👋
 My name is Abdullah, and I am a Cybersecurity Specialist, Network Engineer.

-- 🔭 I’m currently working on CS50 project YemChatty
+- 🔭 I’m currently working on WebSoc Courses
 - I recently built a Student portal for universities check it out here https://github.com/AbdullahMashia/university_portal_flask.git

 - 📫 How to reach me: linkedin.com/in/abdullah-mashia-0b712b2b5